 Salary and benefits

-All students will receive a dedicated laptop computer during their time in the program.
+All trainees will receive a dedicated laptop computer during their time in the program.
 They will also have unlimited and secure cloud storage space through WUBox for the duration of their participation in Neuroprep.